 The idea for the sculptures on Mt.
 Rushmore originated in the early 1920s when the then South Dakota State Historian, Doane Robinson, was looking for a way to attract tourists to South Dakota.

-Construction on the project started on October 4, 1927 and was completed on October 31, 1941.
-While the actual work on the monument took six and a half years, delays in Congressional approval of funding for the various stages of the project resulted in work being halted between completion of one stage and the beginning of the next.
+Construction on the project started on October 4, 1927, and was completed on October 31, 1941.
+While the actual work on the monument took six and a half years, delays in Congressional approval of funding for the various stages of the project resulted in work being halted between the completion of one stage and the beginning of the next.
 The total cost of the project came to $989,992.32.

 No Time or Money to Add Another Head